Nazir/cmdFileUtility/README.md

     1. merge - Merge files in list.
 Use option -i for file containing a list.
     2. FindLines - Find lines in input file and copy them in output file.
 Use option -s for file containing a list find string.
     3. replace.
     4. CodePageConvertor - Convert codepage input file and save them as output file.
 Use option -s for file containing cpALT, cpISO, cpKOI, cpMAC, cpWIN.
 As well as encoding UTF-8 convert to UTF-8 with BOM or vice versa.
+Convert "CP1251"<->"UTF-8".
 ```

 Repo owner